Hierarchical determinism: how Bitcoin's HD wallets are born

 But that’s not the whole story.
 After generating a mnemonic, how does a wallet conjure up addresses?
 Why do those addresses always appear in the same order, every time?
 How does your seed phrase turn into extended keys, derivation paths, and the whole branching architecture of your wallet?

-In this guide, we’ll go on an interactive journey to explore the invention which underpins these questions: hierarchical deterministic (HD) wallets.
+In this guide, we’ll explore the invention that underpins these questions: hierarchical deterministic (HD) wallets.

 If you haven’t already, I recommend you start with my mnemonic article - the seed and passphrase you generate there will follow you into this guide.